fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 I have two beautiful cats, Artù and Merlino.
 I love them.
 A lot.

-My research focuses on digital hardware design and automation with the goal of improving deep learning models efficiency.

 My main areas of interest are:
 * event-based vision.
 * deep learning.